rhiaro/questforbrothers/index.md

 "Come," said Han as Tug approached.

-They descended the narrow steps carved from raw ice, underground. no sunlight penetrated here, but for the Issians this made no difference.
+They descended the narrow steps carved from raw ice, underground. no sunlight penetrated here, but for the Issans this made no difference.

 Tug had been down here before, a quick in and out to fetch things, but never stopped to take it in.
 They paused at the bottom of the stairs and she grapped around.

-The space wa sa little wider than Tug's armspan.
+The space was a little wider than Tug's armspan.
 The walls were lined with shelves hewn from the ice.
 Tug could smell fish, recently placed on a shelf by the entrance; soon they would freeze and the odour would fade.
 Down her left hand side was food; the ice creatures and moss collected by the fishers and foragers of Feyi-pn na Shep hebinasawa, as well as novelties traded in from Pah.

 On the right were things made from fraleaf.
 By the entrance, the things most commonly required; boots, gloves, head coverings.
 Further back were blankets and clothes, and deeper still a few reams of fraleaf waiting to be woven.